nicdelillo/nic-awesome-JupyterLab/README.md

     $ conda activate my-other-enve
     (my-other-env)$ ipython kernel install --user --name=my-other-env

-You shou see something like: `Installed kernelspec my-other-enve in User/Library/Jupyter/kernels/my-other-env`.
+You should see a message sounding like:

+    Installed kernelspec my-other-enve in User/Library/Jupyter/kernels/my-other-env

 Now open JupyterLab from `myenv` to check if you can see the new kernel.

     (my-other-env)$ conda deactivate
     $ conda activate myenv